 EARLY YEARS.
 She was raised on the northwest coast of California, later moving to the idyllic region above St. Helena in the Napa Valley, where she earned her first degree as a Bible Instructor.
 Years later after marriage, three children, and a divorce she would secure her second degree in Engineering Technology (drafting and design).
 She worked several years designing homes and small businesses in Northern California.

 She will tell you that the one distinguishing thing that occurred in her life happened at the age of twenty-two; it was then that she gave her heart to Christ and an extraordinary life began to unfold.
 She has penned this journey in her first book, Under the Eye – a Composer’s Journey; published by WestBow Press, a division of Thomas Nelson.
 She reveals in it that at the age of 31 without prior training or experience she would begin to hear and convey this music.
 God was carrying her through extremely hard times with the kiss of hope in her heart.
-Several of these songs have incredible stories behind them and have traveled around the globe ministering to millions of people.
+Several of these songs have incredible stories behind them and have traveled around the globe ministering to many people in numerous countries.

 She has authored several other books and gained Best Seller status when her story, Divine Delay, was chosen for one of the Chicken Soup for the Soul books; Dreams and the Unexplainable.